StudioEtrange/rodbc-install/README.md

 	./install.sh [<path>]

 NOTE : Default install path is R Packages default path.
+Inside path, RODBC and its dependencies will be installed.

 ### OPTIONAL : Choose versions